practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 <br/>

-## Building X Window resources
+## Building the X Window resources

 The following instructions are more or less following chapter "Graphic programming with Mocka" and beyond at page (2).

 > [!IMPORTANT]
 > Now come the next hacks.

 This time by author Jan Verhoeven himself.
-Do not take the first versions of _x11.def_ and _x11.c_!!
+Do not take the first versions of _x11.def_ and _x11.c_ !

 Take both files only in their refined versions at chapter "Select another font".
-Only these can be compiled and linked correctly:
+Only these can be compiled and linked correctly without any modifications:

 - [x11.def](./x11.def)
 - [x11.c](./x11.c) with one addition of mine: _#include <stdlib.h>_